mintoolkit/mint/README.md

 ## HTTP PROBE COMMANDS

 If the HTTP probe is enabled (note: it is enabled by default) it will default to running `GET /` with HTTP and then HTTPS on every exposed port.
-You can add additional commands using the `--http-probe-cmd` and `--http-probe-cmd-file` options.
+You can add additional commands using the `--http-probe-cmd`, `--http-probe-cmd-upload` and `--http-probe-cmd-file` options.

 If you want to disable HTTP probing set the `--http-probe` flag to false (e.g., `--http-probe=false`).
 You can also use the `--http-probe-off` flag to do the same (simply use the flag without any parameters).

 The `--http-probe-cmd` option is good when you want to specify a small number of simple commands where you select some or all of these HTTP command options: crawling (defaults to false), protocol, method (defaults to GET), resource (path and query string).

+The `--http-probe-cmd-upload` option is good when you want to upload a file.
+The file upload is done using a multipart form data request (the most common way to upload files).
+The flag value has the following format: `[[[[[PROTO:]FORM_FILE_NAME:]FORM_FIELD_NAME:]FILE_OR_GENERATE_TYPE:]PATH]`.
+The most basic flag value is a `PATH` (e.g., `--http-probe-cmd-upload /uploadpath`).
+When no file to upload or data generate instruction is provided a simple text file is generated.
+The `FILE_OR_GENERATE_TYPE` section can either point to a local file path for the file to upload or it can be one of the data generate instructions: `generate.text`, `generate.text.json`, `generate.image`, `generate.image.png`, `generate.image.jpeg`, `generate.image.gif`.
+You can specify a custom form field name to use for the request using the `FORM_FIELD_NAME` section (defaults to `file`).
+You can also specify the file name for the upload using the `FORM_FILE_NAME` section (defaults to `file.data` or the base path of the file name when `FILE_OR_GENERATE_TYPE` points to a local file).
+The `PROTO` section is used to scope the request to a specific protocol (`http`, `https`, etc).
+Note that you can also specify an upload command using a JSON record provided with the `--http-probe-cmd-file` flag (see below).

 If you only want to use custom HTTP probe command and you don't want the default `GET /` command added to the command list you explicitly provided you'll need to set `--http-probe` to false when you specify your custom HTTP probe command.
 Note that this inconsistency will be addressed in the future releases to make it less confusing.